motifmarkets/motif-core/etc/motif-core.api.md

 export namespace LitIvemIdPriceVolumeSequenceHistoryModule {
     // (undocumented)
     export function initialiseStatic(): void;
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdQueryMatchesDataDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdQueryMatchesDataDefinition extends QueryMatchesDataDefinition {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdRenderValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)